 Note that lean-tos attached to an outbuilding are considered to be a part of the outbuilding and therefore the total floor area is included in the aggregate outbuilding floor area calculation.

 Maximum Wall and Ridge Heights

-The maximum wall height from Finished Floor Level for outbuildings shall be as outlined in Table 3.
+The maximum wall height from natural ground level for outbuildings shall be as outlined in Table 3.